20 Facts about Göbekli Tepe Temple Complex14093x 03. 06. 2020 1 Reader

 The original inhabitants of the area known as Göbekli Tepe were, according to archaeologists, an organized group of gazelle hunters.
 Archaeologists believe that these people, hunting and harvesting, stood at the birth of an ancient temple complex that is at least 6 and half a thousand years older than the famous Stonehenge and even 7 a thousand years older than the oldest pyramid in Giza.
 Göbekli Tepe Temple, whose age is estimated to be over 12 for a thousand years, is a clear proof of a sophisticated society that existed for tens of thousands of years ago.

-Göbekli Tepe is considered to be the oldest temple in the world, with less than 10% out of the complex.
-Whether the temple was built by anyone, he built it so that even the farthest parts hidden beneath the earth were preserved.
-Some archaeologists claim that the temple served as a burial ground, even though it did not find any real proof.
+Göbekli Tepe is considered at all the oldest temple in the world, while less than 10% of the whole complex has been discovered so far.
+Whoever built the temple built it so that even the outermost parts hidden deep underground would be preserved.
+Some archaeologists claim that the temple served as a burial ground, although it found no real evidence for it.

 Göbekli Tepe is often referred to as Göbekli Tepe Stonehenge in the desert or as well Turkish stonehenge.
-The temple is made up of a complex of mostly circular and oval stone formations set on top of the hill.
-The initial site survey was done at 60. of the last century, anthropologists from the universities of Chigac and Istanbul; they agreed that it was an artificially designed hillock that served as an ancient burial ground.
-Researchers estimate that the building was built before 12 for thousands of years, at least 10 a thousand years before our time.
+The temple consists of a complex of mostly circular and oval stone formations perched on top of a hill.
+An initial search of the site was carried out in the 60s by anthropologists from the universities of Chigac and Istanbul; they agreed that it was an artificial hill serving as an ancient burial ground.
+Researchers estimate that the building was built 12 years ago, at least 10 years BC.

 Researchers are still unable to explain how it is possible that in the Upper Mesopotamia area at the end of the last Ice Age, when the hunters and collectors treated themselves every day with the question of their own survival, a technically advanced construction arose.
 In the opinion of researchers such as Graham Hancock and friends, the building is rather older and has been deliberately covered by the earth before the last major flood to be preserved for future generations.
 Even the archaeologists have come to the conclusion that the construction was somebody deliberately preserved.
-The cover was certainly a few generations later than it was built.
-The context is leaking.
+The cover certainly occurred several generations later than it was built.
+We miss the context.
+The initial modern excavations were undertaken in 1995 by the professor with the help of the German Archaeological Institute Klaus schmidt.

-The first modern excavations took place in 1995 with the help of the German Institute of Archeology Professor Klaus schmidt.
-From the excavations and geomagnetic results to date, it is clear that there are at least 20 stone circles on the site, which archaeologists say sanctuary.
+Previous excavation work and geomagnetic results show that there are at least 20 stone circles on the site, which archaeologists call sanctuary.
 All stone pillars in temple are T-shaped and reach 3-6 meters.
 Each pillar weighs around 60 tons.
 Even current technologies would hardly be able to deal with moving and deploying 60-tuned stone pillars inside the complex Göbekli Tepe.

 Research estimates that, at the time of the construction, a minimum of 500 people would be required to move stone pillars.
 But who, and how, did they organize and manage, especially at a time when humanity, according to archaeologists, worked exclusively for self-preservation?
 If archaeologists were right, then the crucial question would be how the prehistoric hunter and collector moved and placed the stones inside ancient temple.
 They do not know the answer.